 ABC Family must always play Aladdin every three months or so.
 The network is owned by Disney, and they don't play their animated classics as often as this.

 ABC Family also airs The Lion King often since its 2011 re-release.
 This happens nearly once every month, save November and December due to all the Christmas movies taking up those slots.
-On May 5, 2012 they aired the movie 2 times in a row, one airing after another.
+On May 5, 2012 they aired the movie twice in a row!

 ABC Familyreally likes using whatever excuse they can to air their Harry Potter marathons.
 Upcoming movies, Christmas, Memorial Day, whatever.
-Between the length of the films and frequent commercial breaks, "Harry Potter Weekends" now last up to five days long, and they're still only up to the penultimate film.
+Between the length of the films and frequent commercial breaks, "Harry Potter Weekends" now last up to five days long.

 Or they'll pull out some Disney and/or Pixar movies, or teen chick flicks.
 Since they count as both, The Princess Diaries and its sequel are played quite often.